RyanMillerC/openshift-custom-gov-login/blog.md

 It doesn't hurt to customize all three pages though, even if some of the pages are never shown to a user.

 OpenShift documentation details the process to customize the login screen under [Customizing the login page].
-The process from the docs starts with bare, unstyled pages for login, providers, and error.
+This process from the docs starts with bare, unstyled pages for login, providers, and error.
 Unless your organization has a specific theme to apply, it's easier to grab the default themed pages directly from the authentication pods.

 ```bash